tlinjordet/gpu_ux_uis/README.md

 Here, quick solutions to problems encountered by users will be added in an *ad hoc* manner.

- - If you have no `/bhome/$username` directory, then send Theo an email and ask him to make one for you.
+ - If you have no `/bhome/$username` directory, then send theo an email and ask him to make one for you.
  - If you cannot use the `uenv` command, it is probably because you have deleted or modified some of your user configuration files (.bashrc, .profile and/or .login).
-Send Theo an email and ask him to reinstate the standard version of these files for your user.
+Send theo an email and ask him to reinstate the standard version of these files for your user.

 # Some additional Slurm commands to try